commitglobal/hiv-support/README.md

 ## Contributing

-This project is built by amazing volunteers and you can be one of them!
+This project is built by an amazing team of civic technologists and amazing volunteers and you can be one of them!
 Here's a list of ways in [which you can contribute to this project][link-contributing].
 If you want to make any change to this repository, please **make a fork first**.

 Help us out by testing this project in the [staging environment](https://sens-pozitiv.heroesof.tech/).
 If you see something that doesn't quite work the way you expect it to, open an Issue.
 Make sure to describe what you _expect to happen_ and _what is actually happening_ in detail.